libretro/docs/docs/library/ppsspp.md

 └── PSP/
        ├── PPSSPP_STATE/ (Used to be the state directory, no longer used) ├── SAVEDATA/ (In-game saves)
-       ├── Cheats/ (Internal Cheats directory, disabled by default) ├── GAME/ (DLC directory)
+       ├── flash0/ (Font override for real fonts dumped from PSP system) ├── Cheats/ (Internal Cheats directory, disabled by default) ├── GAME/ (DLC directory)
        └── SYSTEM/